Materials-Consortia/OPTIMADE/optimade.rst

 The rationale for not triggering errors for unrecognized properties is to enable clients to perform queries that reference properties defined in future versions of the OPTIMADE standard or database-specific properties, and have them handled only by the databases that recognize them.
 Database-specific properties (as well as properties defined in future versions of this standard) SHOULD be defined in such a way that treating them as :val:`null` in comparisons is a reasonable behavior for providers that do not support the property.
 If this is not possible, and if the endpoint defines a :property:`<endpoint>_features` property (e.g., :property:`structure_features` for the `structures` endpoint), the implementation MUST define a database-specific identifier and place it in this list for those entries where the distinction between implementations that do and do not support the property is important.
-Filters can then be formulated as, e.g., :filter-fragment:`_exmpl_strange_property IS UNKNOWN and structure_features HAS "strangeness"` to suppress results from implementations that do not support :property:`_exmpl_strange_property`.
+Filters can then be formulated as, e.g., :filter-fragment:`_exmpl_strange_property IS UNKNOWN and structure_features HAS "_exmpl_strangeness"` to suppress results from implementations that do not support :property:`_exmpl_strange_property`.

 For example, the following query can be sent to API implementations `exmpl1` and `exmpl2` without generating any errors: